Color Image Set Recognition Based on Quaternionic Grassmannians: Background

 \section{Background}

-In this section, we provide a overview of quaternion algebra for color image representation and quaternionic unitary group.
+In this section, we provide an overview of quaternion algebra for color image representation and quaternionic unitary group, which together form the mathematical foundation of our method for representing and analyzing color image sets using quaternionic Grassmannians.
 We adhere to the standard notations listed in Table~\ref{tab:notations} to ensure clarity and consistency.
+These notations will be used throughout the paper.